Explanatory vs. Response Variables – Understanding The Difference

 In simple research, you may only have one explanatory variable and one response variable.
 However, in complicated ones, you may need several explanatory variables in a model to predict one or more response variables.

-The table below illustrates some of the differences between explanatory vs. response variables:
+The table below illustrates examples of the differences between explanatory vs. response variables:

 Research Question Explanatory/ independent variables Response/ independent variables